shabman/YoutubeProtection/README.md

-# Youtube Scum Cleaner
+# Youtube Protection
-- A project by shabman
+- A project by shab#1753 (Discord)

-*Removes scum bags from your comment section to protect your community*
+*Removes unwanted from your comment section to protect your community*

 # TODO:
+ - Setup Command Manager (DONE AT 17:00 GMT + 1)
  - Tutorial when done